Judson A. Brewer: Media appearances

+In an article titled "Our 8 Favorite Books in 2021 for Healthy Living," Tara Parker-Pope wrote in The New York Times that "Dr. Brewer's innovative approach in his new book is to view anxiety as a habit that can be broken."
+In 2021, Ezra Klein interviewed Brewer about his "counterintuitive approach to dealing with worry, craving and anxiety" for The Ezra Klein Show.

 Markham Heid of Time quoted Brewer's explanation of his research findings in 2014: "Basically, meditation helps your brain get out of its own way...
 It's mostly about being aware of your thoughts and not running after them in your mind."
 Brewer also had begun to focus on "how mindfulness practice can affect learning processes leading to positive habit change", translating research findings into clinical use, specifically with clinical trials of smoking cessation using neurofeedback with mindfulness.
 Sandra Gray of UMass Boston wrote of "the striking impact of mindfulness on people trying to quit smoking", describing his interview with Meghna Chakrabarti on WBUR's Radio Boston.
 Brewer had said, "It seems that in experienced meditators some of these regions [associated with the brain's default mode network] get pretty quiet when they are meditating.
 There's an activity change in the brain.
 There's a lot more work to be done, but it's probably letting go of some of these pathways that are laid down each time someone uses."

 On 60 Minutes, Anderson Cooper featured his own experiences at a mindfulness meditation retreat and visited Brewer "to learn more about the cutting-edge brain imaging research he is conducting to confirm that mindfulness can be an effective treatment for addictions to everything from food to tobacco to opioids—even to electronic devices like cell phones."

 In addition, Farrah Jarral of Al Jazeera noted in 2016 that traditional addiction treatments have a relapse rate of 70 percent, and she featured Brewer's research, describing him as "a psychiatrist who is using the power of the mind to overcome addiction".
 Fran Smith wrote in 2017, "In a head-to-head comparison, Brewer showed that mindfulness training was twice as effective as the gold-standard behavioral antismoking program."